Rhinemann/mage-hack/src/chapters/Character Creation.typ

 #block(breakable: false)[
   === Step 1: Choose Distinctions
-  - One for your Sleeper life and personality.
+  - One for your personality & sleeper life.
+    #quote[Examples: Rebellious Ex-Barista, Insecure Artist...;]
-  - One for your affiliation with a Group of Magi.
+  - One for your Awakened affiliation.
-    #quote[Examples: A Hermetic Mage, A Verbena Witch, A NWO Agent...;]
+    #quote[Examples: Hermetic Adept Major, A Verbena Witch, A NWO Agent...;]
-  - One for your Focus.
+  - One for your focus.
+    #quote[Examples: High Ritual Magick, Witchcraft, Dominion...;]
 ]

 #block(breakable: false)[